-Geologists who want to learn about the planet’s ancient past often use fossiles to do so: leftovers of plants or animals that ‘survived’ the formation of rock after they were buried by sedimentation.
+Geologists who want to learn about the planet’s ancient past often use fossils to do so: leftovers of plants or animals that ‘survived’ the formation of rock after they were buried by sedimentation.

-With his revolutionary ‘geochemical’ research, Jaap Sinninghe Damsté has expanded this art form towards unicellular organisms – bacteria, algea and ‘archae’ — from prehistoric times.
-These tiny organisms did not leave visible traces, but they did leave ‘chemical fossiles’: organic chemical compounds that show a particular organism lived there at a particular time.
+With his revolutionary ‘geochemical’ research, Jaap Sinninghe Damsté has expanded this art form towards unicellular organisms – bacteria, algae and archaea (unicellular organisms resembling bacteria but genetically distinct) – from prehistoric times.
+These tiny organisms did not leave visible traces, but they did leave ‘chemical fossils’: characteristic organic chemical compounds that show a particular organism lived there at a particular time.

-Sinninghe Damsté searches ancient geological sediments and deep seabeds for biochemical evidence of certain protozoans or certain environmental conditions millions and millions of years ago.
+Sinninghe Damsté searches ancient geological sediments for biochemical evidence of these tiny microbes to be able to reconstruct environmental conditions millions and millions of years ago.

-Thanks to this and many other techniques, Sinninghe Damsté and his colleagues have repeatedly shaken up climate research – for example by concluding that 50 million years ago, the temperature of the surface water in the Arctic resembled that of a subtropical pool.
+Thanks to this and many other techniques, Sinninghe Damsté and his colleagues have repeatedly shaken up climate research – for example by concluding that 55 million years ago, the temperature of the surface water in the Arctic Ocean resembled that of a subtropical pool.

 By more widely applying existing techniques (such as DNA identification) and by adding new indicators, Sinninghe Damsté has contributed greatly to our basic knowledge about the planet.

 Established ideas about the nitrogen and carbon cycles, both crucial for the planet’s life and climate, were amended because of his work.
-We now know, for example, that the nitrogen cycle takes place primarily in the darkness of the deep sea.
-Deep down, bacteria and archae (unicellular organisms resembling both bacteria and algea) together determine how much nitrogen is available for life at the sea surface.
+We now know, for example, that the nitrogen cycle takes place for a large part in the darkness of the deep sea.
+Deep down, bacteria and archaea together determine how much nitrogen is available for life at the sea surface.

 Thanks in great part to Sinninghe Damsté’s pioneering work, organic geochemistry has become an integral part of disciplines such as microbial ecology, earth sciences, oceanography and paleoclimatology worldwide.
 His ongoing development of new techniques and new geochemical indicators will no doubt continue to deepen our understanding about our planet and the microbial life it once harboured.

-Jaap Sinninghe Damsté was born in Baarn (Netherlands) on 1 January 1959.
-He commenced a study in Chemical Engineering at the Technical University Delft (Netherlands), but gradually became more interested in fields like biology and geology.
+Jaap S. Sinninghe Damsté was born in 1959 in Baarn (the Netherlands).
+He commenced a study in Chemical Engineering at the Technical University Delft (the Netherlands), but gradually became more interested in fields like biology and geology.

-Sinninghe Damsté became a researcher for the Royal Netherlands Institute for Sea Research (NIOZ) in Den Burg (Netherlands).
-Using a ‘Pioneer’ grant from the Netherlands Organisation for Scientific Research (NWO), he initiated a programme called ‘Molecular paleontology of marine sediments’ in 1993.
+Sinninghe Damsté became a researcher for the Royal Netherlands Institute for Sea Research (NIOZ) on Texel (the Netherlands) in 1993.
+Using a ‘Pioneer’ grant from the Netherlands Organisation for Scientific Research (NWO), he initiated a programme called ‘Molecular paleontology of marine sediments’.
 In this programme, he began developing and widely applying chemical fossils.